MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-v3.md

 When you generate a team for the project, two generic team members are created due to the different org units on the tasks.
 Technical consultant 1 will be assigned the Contoso India tasks and Technical consultant 2 will have the Contoso US tasks.

 > [!NOTE]
-> In PSA v2, the team member does not hold the organization unit, that is maintained on the line task.
+> In PSA v2 and v1, the team member does not hold the organization unit, that is maintained on the line task.

 When the upgrade is complete, the organization unit on the line task that corresponds to the generic team member is added to the generic team member and the line task is removed.
 Because of this, we recommend that before you upgrade, you generate or re-generate the team on each project that contains generic resources.